JavaHammes/room4A.dev/content/posts/problems.md

 A friend once asked me how I actually think when I try to solve a problem.

 I realized that I had never consciously reflected on this.
-After some thought, I noticed that my approach usually follows a small set of recurring principles.
-Below are four core ideas that guide how I approach problem-solving.
+After some thought, I noticed that my approach tends to follow a small set of recurring principles.
+Below are the core ideas that guide how I approach problem-solving.

 **General principles:**
 1. Always aim for the simplest solution that fully addresses the problem.
 A short, clean solution is almost always preferable to a complex one that achieves the same outcome.
 Introducing unnecessary complexity is usually a sign that the problem has not been fully understood.